We use 100% sustainable cotton in our products. Your support of these products helps to revolutionise our industry.

 Better Cotton Initiative: a better way

-Better Cotton Initiative (BCI) makes up the largest part of this portfolio.
+The Better Cotton Initiative (BCI) makes up the largest part of our cotton portfolio.
 BCI is a global initiative that aims to find more sustainable solutions for farmers, for the environment and for the future of the sector.

 In 2018, more than 1 million metric tonnes of Better Cotton went into the world’s supply chains.
 Better Cotton was grown by 2.2 million farmers in 21 countries and made up 19% of global cotton production.

 'Recycolor' cotton is now part of our range.
 To make Recycolor cotton, scraps are gathered up from factory cutting tables, sorted by colour, and then fed into huge stripping machines that break the fabric back down.
 These broken down fibres are usually too short to spin, so they are mixed with virgin cotton to create a stronger finished yarn.
 The resulting fabric has a distinctive marle-look that needs no dyeing while the recycled cotton portion of Recycolor fabric uses about 70% less water.

 Water use is cotton’s biggest environmental impact, so water savings is the biggest win for recycled cotton.

 Less waste, less water use, less pollution, and a lower carbon footprint – Recycolor cotton is a new string to our sustainable cotton bow.